Igneous intrusion: Dikes

 Dikes are tabular discordant intrusions, taking the form of sheets that cut across existing rock beds.
 They tend to resist erosion, so that they stand out as natural walls on the landscape.
 They vary in thickness from millimeter-thick films to over 300 m and an individual sheet can have an area of 12000 km2.
 They also vary widely in composition.
 Dikes form by hydraulic fracturing of the country rock by magma under pressure, and are more common in regions of crustal tension.

 Ring dikes and cone sheets

 Ring dikes and cone sheets are dikes with particular forms that are associated with the formation of calderas.

 Volcanic necks

 Volcanic necks are feeder pipes for volcanoes that have been exposed by erosion.
-Surface exposures are typically cylindrical, but the intrusion often becomes elliptical or even cloveleaf-shaped at depth.
+Surface exposures are typically cylindrical, but the intrusion often becomes elliptical or even cloverleaf-shaped at depth.
 Dikes often radiate from a volcanic neck, suggesting that necks tend to form at intersections of dikes where passage of magma is least obstructed.